 This printable made a good assessment that I shared with parents at conferences.

 Learning about informational texts is so important for our students.
-I hope these resources will help make it fun and easy for you to teach your students about informational texts.
-If we can give them plenty of opportunities to read and write non-fiction in their younger years, we are setting them to successfully tackle the content-specific texts they will encounter in their later years!
+I hope these resources will help make it fun and easy for you to teach your students about the genre.
+When we give our students plenty of opportunities to read and write non-fiction in their younger years, we are setting them to successfully tackle the content-specific texts they will encounter in their later years!

 Thanks for reading,